d2l-ai/d2l-en/chapter_convolutional-modern/index.md

 so that you can form your own intuitions about where the field is heading and perhaps develop your own architectures.
+For instance,
+batch normalization and residual connections described in this chapter have offered two popular ideas for training and designing deep models.

 ```toc
 :maxdepth: 2